 Based on the above, the allegation is deemed "unsubstantiated."
 No further criminal investigation is warranted at this time.
 This report will be referred to the Senior Management of the PBGC OIG AO, for action as deemed appropriate, with a "cc" to the PBGC OIT and PBGC OIG OI files.

 INTRODUCTION

-On May 19, 2014, this investigative inquiry was initiated based on a complaint (14-0096-C) received from PBGC OIG Assistant Inspector General for Audits (AIGA) Rashmi Bartlett and (1999)
+On May 19, 2014, this investigative inquiry was initiated based on a complaint (14-0096-C) received from PBGC OIG Assistant Inspector General for Audits (AIGA) Rashmi Bartlett and According to AIGA Bartlett and Former PBGC (DIG)